zainzafarpro/reactjs/README.md

   },
   "homepage": "https://github.com/zainzafarpro/reactjs#readme",
   "devDependencies": {
-    "_comment": "that small hat sign is a caret, this means if there is a small version available for example 2.12.13 then update it automatically. we can use '~' tilde for the major upgrade.", "parcel": "^2.12.0"
+    //that small hat sign is a caret, this means if there is a small version upgrade available for example 2.12.13 then update it automatically. we can use '~' tilde for the major upgrade.
+    "parcel": "^2.12.0"
   }
 }